 This video is a three-for-the-price-of-one deal – today I’m going to tell you about not one, not two, but three psychological findings that you can use to improve the design of your website.
 And in this video, unlike the others in this series, I’m talking actually about the visual design of the website, rather than things to do with its functionality.

-So, to sum up.
-If you can create a site that (1) makes uses of the bouba/kiki effect, (2) is symmetrical and (3) repeats your branding, you’ll have used some important psychological principles to create a site that your customers will love.
+So, to sum up, if you can create a site that a) makes use of the bouba/kiki effect, b) is symmetrical, and c) repeats your branding, you’ll have used some important psychological principles to create a site that your customers will love.